cerst/vacade/README.md

 It supports Scala 2.12 & 2.13.

 ## Usage
+Due to breaking changes and compatibility problems, `vacade` - for the time being - has two release paths (starting with 0.3.0):

+    Versions following regular semver conventions keeping all dependencies as updated as possible Versions ending in -1 which pin akka-http at version 10.1.x (due to ecosystem compatibility issues)

-Pick one or more target library:
+Pick one or more target library (depending on release path):
 ```scala
 libraryDependencies ++= Seq(
     "com.github.cerst" %% "vacade-akka-http" % vacadeVersion,